BridgesLab/PrecisionNutrition/Meta Analysis/PROSPERO Registration/Calcium-Cholesterol/search_strategy.md

 ## RCTs and Group Level Changes

-Randomized or nonrandomized intervention studies will be included only if they report such an association.
+Randomized or nonrandomized intervention studies will be initially included only if they report such an association.
 Studies that only report group-wise changes in calcium and cholesterol without estimating their association will be excluded from the main analysis but may be summarised descriptively as a secondary analysis.
+Full-text articles will be noted for this analysis if there is a change between groups or across treatments in either serum calcium or a blood lipid measurement.

 ## Documentation